Looking for easy Brazilian recipes? Want the best picanha recipe, or fancy making a caipirinha cocktail? Try our ideas and twists here.

-Coxhina means little thigh in Brazil, after the meat they're filled with.
-They make a great street food-inspired snack
+Coxhina means 'little thigh' in Brazilian, after the meat they're filled with.
+They make a great street food-inspired snack.

 Salpicoa is a typical salad from Brazil, which is quite similar to a waldorf.
-It might seem strange topping a salad with skinny fries but it really works with this creamy chicken salad, which is quite similar to a waldorf salad.
+It might seem strange topping a salad with fries but it really works here.

-Piri piri makes the best marinade for grilled chicken or poussins and it’s quick and easy to make your own, and we think it tastes so much better.
+Piri-piri makes the best marinade for grilled chicken or poussins.
+It's quick and easy to make your own – and we think it tastes so much better.
 This simple recipe makes a great BBQ dish.
 Find more BBQ recipes here.